Refactoring Python: Eliminating 7 Common Code Smells for Cleaner Architecture

 Decoupling Classes and Responsibilities

 A class with too many instance variables often indicates it has taken on too many responsibilities.
-Our Order class originally held every detail of a
+Our Order class originally held every detail of a , from their email to their postal code.
+This violates the Single Responsibility Principle.
+By extracting these into a separate class, we make the customer data reusable across other parts of the system, such as a CRM or mailing service.

 The "Ask, Don't Tell" Principle

 We also fixed the "verb-subject" smell.
 Instead of having a system pull data out of an order to calculate a total, we moved that logic into the Order class itself.
-Using sum function with a generator expression creates a clean, functional approach to this calculation:
+Using 's sum function with a generator expression creates a clean, functional approach to this calculation:

 @property